cozygene/SLIViT/README.md

 | 1754715 | /scratch/avram/MRI/liver/dcm/with_annotations/1754715 | 5.2235 | train |
 | 4986672 | /scratch/avram/MRI/liver/dcm/with_annotations/4986672 | 3.1356 | test  |

-In the above table, `pid` denotes the unique patient ID  for 3D medical volume, `Path` indicates the directory to folder which contains 2D slice files for the correspoding volume, and `Pathology` represent pathology score or binary class.
+In the above table, `pid` denotes the unique patient ID  for 3D medical volume, `Path` indicates the directory to folder which contains 2D slice files for the correspoding volume, and `Pathology` represent pathology score or binary pathology class.

 After creating ```meta.csv``` file, SLIViT can be fine tuned with following bash script: